How does Zendesk detect a language for a user in Support?

 How user languages are detected if the users are created by an agent

 If an admin or agent creates a user, their language is automatically set to match the default language of your Support account.
-To change your default language, visit Admin () > Settings > Account.
+To change your default language, open Admin Center and navigate to the Localization page.
 Under the Localization tab, select your default language.
 For more information, see the article: Adding multiple languages to Zendesk Support.

 How user languages are set if auto-detection is utilized